 - Ship shards

 This is terrific news!
-Moving beyond the obvious available shards, the raid equipment is the big winner.
+Moving beyond the obviously available shards, the raid equipment is the big winner.
 Especially given the rising cost of picking up certain pieces of equipment, I'll take even a few pieces for my efforts.
 Ship shards are also good with the increased emphasis on ships (even though I'd prefer the opportunity to get some Dark Side ship shards so I'm closer to getting Zetas).
 The easiest way to sum up the reward potential of Places of Power is that you're getting a couple of reward boxes from the Fleet Store.

-Update: Rewards include lots of ship shards, and a whole lot of fleet currency.
+Update: Rewards include lots of ship shards and a whole lot of fleet currency.
 Definitely worth completing, and worth reading these tips!

 Who Should Lead?

 So we know that we'll be battling Jedi, and based on the cover image for Places of Power, we are expecting to see General Kenobi, Anakin, Ahsoka Tano, and Yoda among other opponents.
 Given our staple of Sith and First Order toons, what leaders should we be thinking about here?

 - Emperor Palpatine: Palpatine is the obvious non-Zeta choice here.
 You're going up against Jedi squads, and Palpatine's greatest strength is his ability to severely reduce the evasion of Jedi and Rebel toons.
 On top of that, additional Sith characters on the team are going to get health boosts when they land debuffs.
 Palpatine also gives you an elite skill set with Shock, Stun and self-healing abilities.
 I think you should go in with Palp at the top of your list.